Binance Market Update (2022-11-07)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, down by -3.14% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, down by -2.27% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHA, PROS, and MDX, up by 38%, 34%, and 12%, respectively.
+Market outperformers include HFT, PHA, and MDX, up by 686%, 16%, and 9%, respectively.

 Market movers: